The promise of voice AI in game development

 In late 2016, DeepMind demonstrated WaveNet, the first deep neural network that could convincingly model the human voice with far fewer audio recordings.
 It required very basic work to label the training data.

-Since then we’ve seen newer deep learning techniques that use LSTMs and GANs that, when trained on just a few hours of audio recordings, the AI will learn to say words and make sounds that weren’t even part of the original training set, while also offering rich customization in terms of emotive and expressive abilities.
+Since then we’ve seen newer deep learning techniques that use LSTMs and GANs so that, when trained on just a few hours of audio recordings, the AI will learn to say words and make sounds that weren’t even part of the original training set, while also offering rich customization in terms of emotive and expressive abilities.

 You can listen to some samples of expressive tone changes here and here.
 These are from Replica Studios’ Agartha, a Lord of the Rings-inspired game in which the enemy is attacking a stronghold (think the Battle of Helm’s Deep from The Two Towers).